aryanmamania/React_Documentation/Readme.md

     );
 }
 ```
-In this above code whenever the button will be clicked its count will increase by 1 number.
+In this above code whenever the button will be clicked it's count will increase by 1 number.

 - Class Component with this.state
 ```jsx